 Borrelia burgdorferi is the bacteria that causes Lyme disease in Rhode Island.
 Other types of Borrelia bacteria cause Lyme disease in the Mid-West, Europe and Asia.

 Of all of the infections transmitted by tick and mosquito bites in the United States, Lyme disease is the most common.
-Rhode Island has the fifth highest rate of Lyme disease in the country.
-In 2018, there were 1,111 cases of Lyme disease in Rhode Island.
+Every year, Rhode Island has one of the highest rate of Lyme disease in the country.
+According to the CDC, in 2021, there were 980 cases of Lyme disease in Rhode Island.
 Most cases of Lyme disease occur between the months of May through September with a peak in July.

 The cause of Lyme disease

 Lyme disease is contracted from the bite of an infected Ixodes scalpularis tick, also known as a Deer tick or Blacklegged tick.
 Deer ticks are very small relative to other ticks commonly found in Rhode Island such as the American dog tick or the Brown dog tick.
 Not all Deer ticks carry the bacteria that causes Lyme disease.
 Because the bacteria has to adapt from the environment of the tick’s body to survive in the very different environment of the human body, the tick must be attached for 12-48 hours before the bacteria is able to travel from the tick to infect a human.

 Symptoms of Lyme disease depend on how recently someone was infected.

 In the earliest stage of infection, a reddish rash appears at the site of the tick bite within the first month.
 This rash often looks like a “bull’s eye” with a slowly expanding red ring.
 However, it can also appear without a central clearing or take on a bluish hue.
 The rash can also have little blisters in the center and rarely is itchy or painful.